tsiensesvendomingos/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <p>
 First you will need to create two VMs on Azure.
 One machine will be a Linux machine, and the other will be a Windows 10 machine.
 Both will have two CPUs and must be on the same VNET.
-Once that's done, go to the Windows machine and download Wireshark.
+Once that's done, we can go back to the Windows machine and download Wireshark.
 Once installed, open Wireshark and filter for ICMP Traffic only.
 ICMP is a network layer protocol that relays messages concerning network connection issues.
-Ping uses this protocol.
-Ping tests connectivity between hosts.
+Ping uses this protocol—ping tests connectivity between hosts.
 When we filter Wireshark only to capture ICMP packets and ping our Linux machine's private IP address, we can see the packets on Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/iFYdOiV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>